John E. Harper

 Short Mathematical Biography

 My mathematical career began while I was in graduate school at MIT for a period of 6 years (1996--2002).
 I started out studying aeronautics and astronautics, which I enjoyed immensely: during a simultaneous immersion into a long sequence of pure mathematics courses---undergraduate and then graduate level---at MIT, as I became aware of more mathematics, my interests evolved in the direction of algebraic topology and homotopy theory.
 Haynes Miller took an interest and graciously pointed me in the direction of Bill Dwyer.
 That summer I packed up and was off to South Bend, Indiana.
 Under the thesis guidance of Bill Dwyer, I received my PhD in mathematics at the University of Notre Dame (2003--2008).
 From 2008 to 2010 I had a postdoctoral position at EPFL (Switzerland) to work with Kathryn Hess.
 I then obtained a postdoctoral position at the University of Western Ontario (Canada), where I remained from 2010 to 2012, working with Rick Jardine.
 I spent the 2012--2013 academic year as a visiting assistant professor at Purdue University, working with Jim McClure.
-In the fall of 2013 I began my current position, starting out as an assistant professor, and continuing on as an associate professor (since the summer of 2019).
+In the fall of 2013 I began my current position, starting out as an assistant professor (2013--2019) and continuing on as an associate professor (2019--2025) and professor (2025--present).
 I live in Upper Arlington, Ohio, 10 minutes from the Columbus campus (where I work with graduate students) and 35 minutes from the Newark campus (where I work with undergraduate students).

 Mentoring Work: PhD Students (OSU)